Wait for it!

 "Emotional intelligence (EQ) is the secret of lasting intimate relationships, largely because it makes us extremely aware of the changes—large and small—that are constantly occurring in ourselves and others." ~Ken Vador |Help Guide

 This may seem insignificant; but its not.
 If I am simply angry, then I project that anger on my partner and blame.
 We each absorb the moment as being wronged, weighing against the essential need of positive interaction over negative interactions.

 We develop emotional intelligence through practicing mindfulness, examining feeling states without jumping to automatic reactions.
 We also improve our conceptual interpretation of feeling through learning a wider vocabulary for describing feeling.
 Open communications with a partner about feeling experience helps the relationship grow and eliminates unneeded negative interactions.

-Practice Three: A Healthy Ratio of Positive to Negative Experience
+Practice Three: A Positive Ratio of Positive to Negative Experiences

 Dr. John Gottman suggest a ratio of five positive feeling effects to one negative during conflict.
 Healthy stable relationships constantly build, overwhelmingly say, “yes” to each other’s needs, supply warmth, security and enjoyment.

 "Partners who criticize each other, provide constant negative feedback, aren’t supportive of each other, don’t demonstrate affection or appreciation, or behave uninterested in their partner are in relationships that are out of balance." ~Shruti S. Poulsen, Ph.D.

 This is where we engage in the work of building.
 Love becomes a verb of doing, not a description of a sentiment we feel.
 We rat on ourselves when we feel crummy, irritable of needy so the negative effect stemming from our interaction will not be registered as personal attacks and can be processed as a neutral not weighing strongly against the overall state of the relationship.